denog/denog.github.io/de/meetings/denog15/features.md

 We will send every on-site participant access to the "Meet" tool in the coming days along with more detailed instructions.

-We’d like to thank our friends at <a href="https://nix.cz">nix.cz</a> warmly for making the “Meet” tool available to us!
+We’d like to thank our friends at <a href="https://nix.cz">nix.cz</a> warmly for making the "Meet" tool available to us!

 ## Job Board